Top 15 Best Quarterbacks of All Time

 11. Troy Aikman

 One of the best quarterbacks of all time is Troy Aikman.
 He was the first pick in the 1989 draft by the Dallas Cowboys.
 He stayed with the Cowboys for the duration of his career, retiring in 2000.
-Aikman won three Super Bowls, earning the match MVP in his first Super Bowl appearance.
-Aikman went on to break Joe Montana’s record by throwing 89 passes without an interception.
+Aikman won three Super Bowls, becoming the MVP in his first Super Bowl appearance.
+Aikman broke Joe Montana’s record by throwing 89 passes without an interception.

 • Passer Rating: 81.6